Using the System Configuration Utility Main Menu

 Administrator

-° No password is required to start the system.
+password only° No password is required to start the system.

 ° You must enter the password to access the